jjdelvalle/jblog/_posts/2021-01-18-gradcafe-data.md

 The only section of the GRE that could possibly be a predictor according to this data might be the Analytical Writing section.
 While this section is the one I personally respect more out of the whole test, it's often the most ignored section in my experience.

+## Final notes

+This is by all imaginable metrics bad statistics.
+It's however more than we had before when it comes to actual graduate admissions data.
+Some of this analysis confirms what Deedy's analysis was over 5 years ago.

+We analyzed over 600,000 entries to GradCafe and while this sample is probably biased incredibly and even might include some *troll* posts, it's probably reliable enough to arrive at some answers.

+Distributions shown here probably vary *a lot* by field, and I can only encourage people to explore how their field behaves further.

 I will be updating this post with stats and answers to those questions.
 I will also be adding most posts with more questions to be answered.